Gap analysis: Gap analysis and new products

 The need for new products or additions to existing lines may emerge from portfolio analysis, in particular from the use of the Boston Consulting Group Growth-share matrix—or the need may emerge from the regular process of following trends in the requirements of consumers.
 At some point, a gap emerges between what existing products offer and what the consumer demands.
 The organization must fill that gap to survive and grow.

 Gap analysis can identify gaps in the market.
-Thus, comparing forecast profits to desired profits reveals the planning gap.
-This represents a goal for new activities in general, and new products in particular.
-The planning gap can be divided into three main elements: usage gap, existing gap, and product gap.
+Thus, comparing forecast profits with desired profits reveals the planning gap.
+This represents a goal for new activities in general, and for new products in particular.
+The planning gap can be divided into three main elements: the usage gap, the existing gap, and the product gap.

 Usage gap

-The usage gap is the gap between the total potential for the market and actual current usage by all consumers in the market.
-Data for this calculation includes:
+The usage gap is the gap between the total potential of the market and the actual current usage by all consumers in the market.
+The data required for this calculation include: